-!
-The pointer to the SOURCE\RECORD, which contains a more general description of the source

-- used for the fact being cited. - !
-Information, such as a page number, to help the user find the cited data within the referenced source.
-This is stored in the ".SOUR.PAGE" tag context. - !
-Actual text from the source that was used in making assertions, for example a date phrase as actually recorded in the source, or significant notes written by the recorder, or an applicable sentence from a letter.
-This is stored in the ".SOUR.DATA.TEXT" tag context. - !
+- !
+A pointer to the SOURCE\RECORD, which contains a more general description of the source as stored in the "SOUR SOUR\REF" context. - !
+Information, such as a page number, to help find the cited data within the source as stored in the "SOUR.PAGE" context. - !
+Actual text from the source that was used in making assertions, for example a date phrase as actually recorded in the source, significant notes written by the recorder, or an applicable sentence from a letter, would be stored in the ".SOUR.DATA.TEXT" context. - !
 Data that allows an assessment of the relative value of one source over another for making the recorded assertions (primary or secondary source, etc.).
-Data needed for this assessment is data that would help determine how much time from the date of the asserted fact and when the source was actually recorded, what type of event was cited, and what type of role did this person have in the cited source. - Date when the entry was recorded in source document is stored in the ".SOUR.DATA.DATE" tag context. - The type of event that initiated the recording is stored in the "SOUR.EVEN" tag context.
-The value used is the event code taken from the table of choices shown in the EVENT\TYPE\CITED\FROM primitive on page 49 - The role of this person in the event is stored in the ".SOUR.EVEN.ROLE" context.
+Data needed for this assessment are how much time from the asserted fact and when the source event was recorded, what type of event was cited, and what was the role of this person in the cited event.

+- Date when the entry was recorded in source document is stored in the ".SOUR.DATA.DATE" context. - The kind of event that initiated the recording.
+This is an event code taken from the table of choices shown in the EVENT\TYPE\CITED\FROM primitive on page 59 - The role of this person in the event is stored in the ".SOUR.EVEN.ROLE" context.

-SOURCE REPOSITORY CITATION:=
+SOURCE\REPOSITORY\CITATION